Doing up the Garden

 - For the little bit of fence that needed to be done, I used the same products from Wickes as I used two years ago.
 I wanted to make sure it was identical to the other fencing, and I needed so little that I could get it all in my car in a single go.
 I paint it with a Cuprinol One-Coat Sprayable colour called “Forest Green”

 - And finally, the work generated a lot of waste, especially at the start when I was digging out old railway sleepers and smashing up random heaps of concrete.
 So I rented a 6 cu.yd. skip from a local supplier that I believe separates the concrete and crushes it for re-use as building aggregate.
 Better than sending it to landfill.
-The 6 cu.yd. skip did the first wave of cack, but another will be needed before long.
+The first 6 cu.yd. skip did the first wave of cack, and the second got me round to the back of the garage.
+A third may well be needed, but not until 2021, when I’ve finished all of the paving.

 One of the first jobs that had to be done was to replace the bit of fence between the house and garage.
 It was in pretty bad condition.
 It needed to be done fairly early in the process because I was planning to put a planting bed right next to it.
 This meant blocking off a potential entry route for building materials, however the bed has to be built before the new patio is laid, and the fence has to be done before the bed.
 That’s all decided then.